 What is GDPR?

-GDPR refers to the General Data Protection Regulations which can be referred to as the latest rendition of the privacy and security laws concerning data breaches.
+GDPR refers to the General Data Protection Regulations, which is the latest rendition of the privacy and security laws concerning data breaches.

 This new set of regulations is expected to reduce the instances of data breaches both in frequency and scale.

-Can it really affect the eCommerce store?
+Can it affect the eCommerce store?
 If yes, how can it be?

-Obviously, this set of regulations is coming with far-reaching implications for any e-commerce store.
+Obviously, this set of regulations has far-reaching implications for any e-commerce store.

 Among many other things, this new set of regulations will give a makeshift to the compliance criterion for any app to be included in your eCommerce store.

-This new set of rules and compliance laws will not only boost the trustworthiness and credibility of e-commerce stores and attract new customers to trusted e-commerce brands, but it will also reduce the entire operational hazards associated with maintaining compliance with third-party apps for stores.
+This new set of rules and compliance laws offers several benefits.
+First, it will boost the trustworthiness and credibility of e-commerce stores.
+Furthermore, it will attract new customers to trusted e-commerce brands.
+Finally, it will reduce the operational hazards associated with maintaining compliance with third-party apps for stores.

 You can make people feel safe while browsing products, sharing their personal information, and buying products.